Holy Rosary Institute

-The Holy Rosary Institute is a historic school building located at 421 Carmel Street in Lafayette, Louisiana.
+The Holy Rosary Institute is a historic school building located at 421 Carmel Drive in Lafayette, Louisiana, United States.
 It is one of the few remaining historic Black Catholic high school buildings in the United States.

 History

 The original Greek Revival building, now surrounded by other modern school buildings, was founded in 1913 by Reverend Philip Keller and the Sisters of the Holy Family.

 The institute was initially built in order to provide vocational and technical education for black females.
 It also served as a Normal School to train teachers for rural black schools.
 In 1947, it became a co-ed facility.
 Enrollment began to decline in the 1960s and in 1974, the boarding facilities were closed.

 The building was listed on the National Register of Historic Places on December 3, 1980.

 The school was closed in 1993.
 After a series of plans to restore the building fell through, funding for restoration was acquired and groundbreaking began on the project in late 2020.